sansi-zhang/RE-LFDE/README.md

   - hardware_picture
   Hardware design picture.
 - ./Hardware
-A file containing a series of hardware for the L3FNe and ablation experimental groups.
+A file containing a series of hardware for the RE-LFDE and ablation experimental groups.
-  - L3FNet
+  - RE-LFDE
     It contains the bit files and the hwh files for hardware, and the project code for PYNQ implementation.
   - Net_Lp
     Contains the bit files and the hwh files for hardware.